-The 8 Best Affordable Sneakers You Can Get At DSW
+The 9 Best Affordable Sneakers You Can Get At DSW

 Advertisement

-While sneakers of all stripes are like cart candy to us, our wallets would seriously suffer if we went around snapping up every pair out there.
+While sneakers of all stripes are like candy to us, our wallets would seriously suffer if we went around snapping up every pair out there.
 Our not-so-secret destination for a host of these trainers at discounted prices?
 DSW, the reliable big-box discount shop that boasts a host of styles from across the footwear spectrum — and their selection of perennially stylish tennis shoes at low-top prices is one of the retailer’s greatest strengths.
 If you are on the hunt for a new pair of old-school kicks at sub-retail prices, we went ahead and rummaged through the digital isles to find the coolest shoes for you.
 Ahead, a set of classic sneaker styles you'll want to get your hands on — and feet in — ASAP.

 Vans Filmore High-Top Sneaker, $74.99